ta10g22/RiscV-sparse-accel/README.md

-# RISC-V AI Accelerator 🚀
+# RISC-V AI Accelerator

 This repository contains my 3rd Year Individual Project at the University of Southampton:
 **Designing and benchmarking a custom RISC-V accelerator for machine learning workloads.**

 ---

-## 📌 Project Overview
+## Project Overview
 The goal of this project is to design, implement, and evaluate a hardware accelerator that extends a RISC-V core with **AI/ML-focused instructions**.
-The accelerator will support key ML operations (e.g. ReLU, pooling, sparse matrix multiplication), integrate vector-like instructions, and introduce custom ISA extensions.
+The accelerator will support key ML operations (e.g. ReLU, pooling, sparse matrix multiplication) and introduce custom ISA extensions.

 The design will be deployed on FPGA, benchmarked against CPU baselines, and analyzed for **performance, power, and area (PPA)** trade-offs.
 All code, documentation, and results will be maintained in this open-source repository.